 Taste and adjust the seasoning.
 Enjoy!

-What can I serve with vegan mashed potatoes?
+What can I serve with these mashed potatoes?

 The possibilities are endless!
-These healthy vegan mashed potatoes make a great side for my barbecue seitan with homemade BBQ sauce, plus they’ll work really well alongside slow cooker vegan collard greens and smoky roasted Brussels sprouts.
+These healthy vegan mashed potatoes make a great side for my barbecue seitan with homemade BBQ sauce, plus they’ll work really well alongside my BBQ tofu sandwich, easy sauteed kale and onions in balsamic reduction, and smoky roasted Brussels sprouts.

 Question for you: What are your favorite vegan potato recipes?